Facing Federal Prison

 - When entering prison for the first time, it may be helpful to:

-- know what medications are available (on formulary vs. non-formulary), or are just not available.
+- Know what medications are available (on formulary vs. non-formulary), or those requiring a lengthy reauthorization process.

-- defendants which appear medically healthy, but have never seen a doctor, now is the time to see a physician for a full physical, and if warranted a mental healthcare evaluation.
+- Defendants who appear medically healthy, but have never seen a doctor, now is the time to see a physician for a full physical, and if warranted a mental healthcare evaluation.

 The importance of an advocate is crucial when facing prison.
 The PSR and Prison Match™ can help be that advocate.

 If it’s not included in the PSR it will not be noted to the court upon sentencing, and definitely will not be provided once the defendant is incarcerated.

 Upon preliminary completion of the PSR by the legal defense team, probation officers will investigate and perform a Presentence Interview (PSI) of the defendant.
 Before the PSI, a personal narration written by the defendant can be presented to the probation officer.
 This hopefully will positively influence their report to the court.